Virginia Infusion Therapies

 Ketamine Infusion has been shown to be effective in the treatment of a variety of Depression related conditions

 Every year, 13 million to 14 million Americans have major depression.
 30% to 40% who seek treatment will not get better or fully recover with standard antidepressants.
 These patients, who do not recover, are at significantly greater risk to abuse drugs and alcohol.
 They also have increased hospitalizations, and suicide attempts.
 Multiple research studies show that ketamine infusion therapy may offer significant relief for these patients.
 Using ketamine appears to be a helpful alternative, for those who have exhausted traditional treatment options.
-Current data suggests that ketamine infusions are appropriate for patients with treatment- resistant unipolar or bipolar depression, without psychotic features and lack substance-use disorder.
+Current data suggests that ketamine depression treatment infusions are appropriate for patients with treatment- resistant unipolar or bipolar depression, without psychotic features and lack substance-use disorder.

 The Premier Ketamine Clinic in Northern Virginia

 Virginia Infusion Therapies is one of the the first Ketamine Clinics in Leesburg, Northern Virginia, and the first clinic in Loudoun County to provide Ketamine infusion therapy for the treatment of Major Depression and Pain Conditions.
 The clinic was established by four physicians in Loudoun who, through their professional experiences in medicine and their personal family experiences with depression, recognized that there are major problems in the recognition and treatment of depression.
 They recognized that Major Depression, Post-Traumatic Stress Syndrome, and some pain conditions are often medical emergencies that require treatments that are more effective… and more effective IMMEDIATELY.
 Visit us if you are searching for Ketamine depression treatment near me.